Joshua-Stewart1/PostfixCalculator/README.md

 # PostfixCalculator
-A small program that uses a stack to handle postfix calculation
+A small program that uses a stack to handle postfix calculation.